-Spinal fusion is a surgical procedure in which two or more vertebrae are permanently joined into one solid bone with no space between them.
+Spinal fusion is a surgical procedure in which two or more vertebrae are permanently joined.
 Vertebrae are the small, interlocking bones of the spine.

 Why get Spinal Fusion surgery?

 Spinal fusion is performed to treat or relieve symptoms of many spinal problems.
 The procedure removes mobility between the two treated vertebrae.
 This may decrease flexibility, but it’s useful for treating spinal disorders that make movement painful.
 These disorders include:

 - Fractured Vertebrae that may be making the spinal column unstable

 - Scoliosis(curvature of the spine)

 - Kyphosis (abnormal rounding of the upper spine)